 How to Access: Priority Pass membership, pay at the door $50/2 hours, plus other options

-This large lounge can be accessed via either the B or C gates screening area, but be prepared for a long walk back to the C gates.
+This large Priority Pass airport lounge can be accessed via either the B or C gates screening area, but be prepared for a long walk back to the C gates.

-I accessed this lounge in April 2019 before a trip to New York City.
+I accessed this Priority Pass Vancouver airport lounge in April 2019 before a trip to New York City and I thought it was one of the best lounges in Vancouver YVR.
 This lounge is quite new and impressively furnished with easy lounge chairs arranged in pairs throughout the lounge.
 The variety of food selection is quite good with both hot and cold options available, and there are several kinds of dining tables available.
-Alcohol is served at 11am.
+Alcohol is served beginning at 11am.

-This is the only lounge in the domestic terminal with shower facilities.
+This is the only Priority Pass Vancouver airport lounge in the domestic terminal with shower facilities.

 There is one Priority Pass Lounge in the USA departures terminal